webship/cucumber_demos/cucumber_demo_medium/README.md

-# Cucumber Demo Big
+# Cucumber Demo Medium

-A big demo content for the Cucumber profile installation website.
+A medium demo content for the Cucumber profile installation website.